Dewoitine D.14: Design and development

 The D.14 was powered by a 450 hp Lorraine 12E Courlis W12 engine, water-cooled with a pair of Lamblin radiators.
 Part of the fuel was in wing tanks and part in the fuselage.
 The engine was enclosed under a closely fitted cowling which followed the three banks of cylinders.
 Behind the engine the fuselage had a rectangular cross-section defined by four longerons.
 The pilot's open cockpit, offset to port, was in the wing leading edge.
 The central, windowed part of the fuselage contained passengers and freight and was divided into three compartments.
 The forward one, under the wing, could either be given over to freight or contain two passenger seats.
 A central compartment provided four seats and the rearmost contained a toilet and had separate entry doors to the cabin and a baggage hold.

 The empennage was conventional with a swept, straight-edged tailplane mounted on top of the fuselage and a triangular fin.
 Both rudder and elevator were balanced, the latter with overhung tips like those of the ailerons.

-The D.14 had conventional, fixed landing gear.
+The D.14 had a conventional, fixed landing gear.
 A pair of V-struts, splayed slightly outwards, were attached to the lower fuselage longerons and supported a rigid axle, with the mainwheels 2.50 m apart.
 The forward components of the V-struts were telescopic, with shock absorbers and coil springs inside their streamlined fairings.